jean-pierreBoth/kmerutils/README.md

 # Some Kmer counting utilities

-This package (currently in development) provides the following tools :
+This package (**currently in development**) provides the following tools :

 * kmer counting tools.

-* Sketching of sequences with up to date sensitive hashing related to the **Probability Jaccard index** see the *jaccardweight* module.
+* Sketching of sequences with up to date sensitive hashing see *module sketching*.

 * A quality server.
-  The binary executable *qualityloader* loads qualities from a Fastq file and runs as a server, answering basic requests as returning a quality sequence of given seuqnce number , or a block of a sequence or simply the base at a given pos  in a sequence given its rank.
+  The binary executable *qualityloader* loads qualities from a Fastq file and runs as a server, answering basic requests as returning a quality sequence of given sequence number , or a block of a sequence or simply the base at a given pos  in a sequence given its rank.
 This enables storing qualities on a different machine.

 * some basic statistics dumps  such as base distributions, read length distributions.